-The Nvidia Tesla P4 is an attractive GPU for a variety of reasons for Chia farming.
+The NVIDIA Tesla P4 is an attractive GPU for a variety of reasons for Chia farming.
 It can also plot fairly decent speeds.
-Some of the specs on the Tesla P4 that make this an interesting option include the 8GB of VRAM on the card, its small form factor size and the fact it does not require more then a bus power supply, no 6 or 8 pin needed.
+Some of the specs on the Tesla P4 that make this an interesting option include the 8GB of VRAM on the card, its small form factor size and the fact it does not require more than a bus power supply, no 6 or 8 pin needed.
 That makes this an ideal format for every type of computer.
 This card was utilized as a Pascal generation ML card for datacenter operations.
-Its cheap also.
-This also leads to the one biggest issue, the need for high airflow in a system to keep the card cooled during operation.
+It’s also cheap.
+This leads to the biggest issue, however, the need for high airflow in a system to keep the card cooled during operation.
 This can be achieved with a strap on fan on top of the card, a 3d printed shroud, or a server with fans spinning high.

 Tesla P4 Strengths